mnot/I-D/safe-hint/draft.md

 If instead this preference is proactively advertised by the user agent, things become much simpler.
-A user agent that supports this (whether it be an individual browser, or through an Operating System HTTP library) need only be configured once to assure that the preference is honoured by all sites that understand and choose to act upon it.
+A user agent that supports this (whether it be an individual browser, or through an Operating System HTTP library) need only be configured once to assure that the preference is advertised to all sites that understand and choose to act upon it.
 It's no longer necessary to go to each site that has potentially "unsafe" content and configure a "safe" mode.